wf4ever/ro-catalogue/v0.1/minim-evaluation/performance-evaluation.md

 * step 5
 * step 6

-In designing these tests, I am not addressing the auxiliary services that format the results for use in a web page.

 If results indicate that parse/serialization time is a factor, we might then wish to explore different serialization formats.

 ## Scripts and code used